Rules of Procedure

 2.11 Recommendations Forwarded to Council

-- Items receiving positive Commission recommendations shall be automatically forwarded to City Council for final action.
+- Items receiving Commission recommendations whether positive or negative shall be automatically forwarded to City Council for final action.
 It shall be the duty of the Executive Secretary, provided all notice requirements are satisfied, to place such items on the City Council agenda no later than the third Council meeting following the Commission meeting at which action is taken.
+(6-4-2015)

 - Commission shall not forward a recommendation to City Council when the applicant or a person acting in his behalf did not appear and present evidence in regard to the applicant’s request for a change in zoning classification.